 In addition, the code size can be reduced by using CBD.
 In the proposed framework, this advantage is applied in the Eventflag component.
 The set pattern and wait pattern are defined as attributes of the component as shown in Fig.18 (B).
 This design, e.g., cEventflag set(ATTR setPattern), enables the

-Table 1 Development procedure of existing and proposed framework
+Table 1 Development procedure of existing and proposed frameworks

 Development procedure